 (4260-33) 1939 c 363 s 3; Ex1967 c 1 s 6; 1974 c 144 s 3; 1979 c 130 s 2,3; 1985 c 248 s 70; 1Sp1985 c 14 art 9 s 10; 1986 c 444; 2003 c 128 art 11 s 5,6; 2007 c 135 art 7 s 3; 2007 c 140 art 11 s 3; 2010 c 280 s 3,4; 2012 c 295 art 1 s 2,3

 The commissioner may, upon receipt of the board's proposals, accept, adopt, and issue them by rule with any modifications or amendments the commissioner finds appropriate.
 The commissioner may refer them back to the board with recommendations for further study, consideration and revision.
 If the commissioner refuses to accept, adopt, and issue by rule or other appropriate action a board proposal, the commissioner must provide a written explanation of the reason for the refusal to the board within 30 days after the board submitted the proposal to the commissioner.
 Additional rules may be issued as the commissioner may deem necessary.

 Rules, modifications, amendments, and repeals thereof which may be issued by the commissioner under this section shall be adopted in accordance with chapter 14 and shall have the force and effect of law.

 Apprenticeship committees may be established by the director to supervise the operation of apprenticeship programs.
 Establishment of a committee may be considered justified if either of the following conditions are met:

-(a) When the employers and employees in a trade or trades are parties to a collective bargaining agreement requiring joint participation in program operation; or
+(1) when the employers and employees in a trade or occupation or trades or occupations are parties to a collective bargaining agreement requiring joint participation in program operation; or

 (a) The total number of members on a committee may range from four to twelve.